aayushrathor/starredrep/README.md

 - [Samsar4/Ethical-Hacking-Labs](https://github.com/Samsar4/Ethical-Hacking-Labs) - Practical Ethical Hacking Labs 🗡🛡
 - [techiescamp/kubernetes-learning-path](https://github.com/techiescamp/kubernetes-learning-path) - A roadmap to learn Kubernetes from scratch (Beginner to Advanced level)
 - [rohitg00/DevOpsCommunity](https://github.com/rohitg00/DevOpsCommunity) - DevOps/SRE community is for those folks who are trying to learn or explore DevOps with the help of experienced professionals.
 Opportunities are open to share.
-- [distributethe6ix/70DaysOfServiceMesh](https://github.com/distributethe6ix/70DaysOfServiceMesh) - Inspired by Michael Cades' #90DaysOfDevOps and his ask for me to participate in his 2023 iteration to discuss 7 Days of Service Mesh, I decided to create a #70DaysOfServiceMesh.
 - [ujjwalkarn/Machine-Learning-Tutorials](https://github.com/ujjwalkarn/Machine-Learning-Tutorials) - machine learning and deep learning tutorials, articles and other resources
 - [mxssl/sre-interview-prep-guide](https://github.com/mxssl/sre-interview-prep-guide) - Site Reliability Engineer Interview Preparation Guide
 - [AlphaTechnolog/dotfiles](https://github.com/AlphaTechnolog/dotfiles) - A repository that contains a collection of various rices that i made over the time